openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 * **Taking the average of the R,G, and B color channels.** A slower but more perceptually accurate method approximates luminance (often written *Y*) as a straight average of the red, green and blue values for every pixel: `Y = (R+G+B)/3;`.
 This not only produces a better representation of the image's luminance across the visible color spectrum, but it also diminishes the influence of noise in any one color channel.
 * **Computing the luminance with colorimetric coefficients**.
 The most perceptually accurate methods for computing grayscale from color images employ a specially-weighted "colorimetric" average of the RGB color data.
 These methods are marginally more expensive to compute, as each color channel must be multiplied by its own weighting factor.
 The CCIR 601 imaging specification, which is used in the OpenCV [cvtColor](http://docs.opencv.org/modules/imgproc/doc/miscellaneous_transformations.html#cvtcolor) function, itself used in the ofxOpenCV addon, employs the formula `Y = 0.299*R + 0.587*G + 0.114*B` (with the assumption that the RGB values have been gamma-corrected).
 According to [Wikipedia](http://en.wikipedia.org/wiki/Luma_(video)), "these coefficients represent the measured intensity perception of typical trichromat humans; in particular, human vision is most sensitive to green and least sensitive to blue."

 Here's a code fragment for converting from color to grayscale, written "from scratch" in C/C++, using the averaging method described above.
-This code also shows, more generally, how the computation of a 1-channel image can be based on a 3-channel image.
+This code also shows, more generally, how the pixelwise computation of a 1-channel image can be based on a 3-channel image.

 ```
 // Load a color image, fetch its dimensions,